Magnetic Field Strength

-Analog Hall Effect Sensors provide an output that is proportional to the size and pole of a magnetic field in front of the sensing element.
-Analog Hall sensors are used in many different applications, measuring residual magnetization in machined steel, proximity and position tracking of components within an assembly, measuring the amplitude of current traveling down a conductor, and determining if electro-coils are activated.
+Analog Hall Effect Gauss Sensors provide an output that is proportional to the size and pole of the magnetic field strength in front of the sensing element.
+Hall effect gauss sensors are used in many different applications, measuring residual magnetization in machined steel, proximity and position tracking of components within an assembly, measuring the amplitude of current traveling down a conductor, and determining if electro-coils are activated.

 There were no results for "".

 If you are searching for a part number from a sensor engraving, you may be including a date code, gear pitch, or programming code.

 Try searching again without any characters after an "_" or a blank space on the markings.

 You may also find the product or information you need on one of the below pages:

 For immediate assistance, please call us at: 970-879-9900.